 LPNs in Home Healthcare

-Around 11 percent of LPNs are employed in home healthcare as home health aides.
+Thirteen percent of LPNs were employed in home healthcare as home health aides in 2019.
 The majority of these jobs are provided by private agencies and clinics, but hospitals sometimes have their own version of this service too.
 In this work environment, LPNs are usually tasked with assisting patients with everyday needs, including bathing and eating.
 They may also teach basic care to patients' relatives, who must act as caregivers.
 LPNs who work with patients in their homes also provide companionship and entertainment, allowing people who are often lonely and alone to socialize a little.

 LPNs in Doctor's Offices

-Approximately 13 percent of licensed practical nurses are employed in doctor's offices.
+Thirteen percent of licensed practical nurses were employed in doctors’ offices in 2019.
 In this type of environment, they usually only work with patients on a brief basis.
 As a result, they are more likely to do things like prepare patients for exams, administer medications that have been pulled by RNs, and administering injections.
 This type of work doesn't require as much socializing or interaction with patients, as they are typically only going to be there for limited periods of time.
-Most doctor's offices that employ LPNs provide general medical care.
+Most doctors’ offices that employ LPNs provide general medical care.
 It is far less common for LPNs to be hired by specialty clinics and the like.

-The availability of LPN jobs in doctor's offices is expected to increase by 30.8 percent by 2020.
+The availability of LPN jobs in doctors’ offices is expected to increase by 8.4 percent by 2029.

 LPNs in Hospitals

 Hospitals overwhelmingly hire registered nurses as opposed to LPNs.
-However, around 17 percent of LPNs work in hospitals, so some jobs are available.
+However, 15 percent of LPNs worked in hospitals in 2019, so jobs are very much available in this setting.
 If you aspire to someday work as an RN, it would be wise to find work as an LPN in a hospital to test the waters.
 In this environment, LPNs generally assist RNs and other medical professionals with their daily duties.
 Oftentimes, this means picking up the slack during shifts when RNs become preoccupied with an influx of patients or the like.
 In hospitals, LPNs sometimes have to work long shifts, and they may be on their feet for hours at a time.

 Other Work Environments for LPNs

 As you can see, licensed practical nurses can find work in a variety of environments.
-The vast majority work in healthcare facilities like hospitals and nursing homes, but some find work in the government sector or even in public health, and many work in patients' homes.
+The vast majority work in nursing and residential care facilities like hospitals and nursing homes, but some find work in the government sector or even in public health, and many work in patients' homes.
 With so many options, it's easy to see why this is such a popular career.